Are you ever been tempted to figuratively, drive someone’s boat for them?

 Your great asset, the way to help your straying, or rebellious loved one, is to take courage in your value as a human being.

-YOU too are the greatest crowning achievement of God!
+YOU also are a greatest crowning achievement of God!

 - The most important thing you can do, is to work on your relationship with your Heavenly Father.